qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Set feed source

-An End User App uses this [Action Endpoint]-call to set a Data Provider as the source for a feed, see [Set feed source request].
+When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

+Controllers can use [Set feed source request] to accept the request and set a source for the feed.

 ### Add feed source

-An End User App uses this [Action Endpoint]-call to add a Data Provider as a source for a feed, see [Add feed source request].
+When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

+Controllers can use [Add feed source request] to accept the request and set or add a source for the feed.

 # Annex A Dynamic Endpoint Addresses